vjammi/datastructures/src/main/java/ds/patterns/slidingwindow/readme.md

 ```

 ## Longest SubArray without Repeating Characters
+Given a string s, find the length of the longest substring without repeating characters.
 ```
     /**
-     3. Longest Substring Without Repeating Characters Given a string s, find the length of the longest substring without repeating characters.

-         Example 1:
          Input: s = "abcabcbb"
          Output: 3
          Explanation: The answer is "abc", with the length of 3.